Best raw cat food 2024 for healthy, happy felines

 Can be expensive

-One of the overwhelming favorites when it comes to the best raw cat food is Stella and Chewy, as this company makes excellent freeze-dried raw food, in a wide variety of flavors.
-As with most raw cat food, Stella and Chewy is keen to point out that there are no added ingredients like hormones, filler, or preservatives – the meat they serve is processed, but not overly so.
+Stella and Chewy makes excellent freeze-dried raw food in a wide variety of flavors.
+As with most raw cat food, this brand is keen to point out that there are no added ingredients like hormones, filler, or preservatives – the meat they serve is processed, but not overly so.
 It’s rich in protein, which is perfect for cats, and seems to be widely loved if the wealth of positive user reviews are to be believed.

 If you’re looking for ethically sourced raw cat food that actually has the nutritional value to benefit you kitty, this is easily one of the best out there.
 The wide range of flavors means you should be able to find something your cat enjoys too.
 The only downside is the price – this is not cheap food, although it compares well to some of the premium, specialized diet food from other manufacturers.